Rzei25/DiplomaInAppleDevelopment-2025-2026/README.md

 - **Coding 1: Swift and SwiftUI**:

   1. Multiple Choice Test: students will be presented with a series of questions relating explicitly to course content.
 They must choose between up to 4 potential correct answers per question.
-Test will be sat on TBC January 2026, 1000-1200, duration two hours.
+Test will be sat on Tuesday 20th January 2026, 1000-1200, duration two hours.
 This test will be worth 50% of your overall unit mark.
   2. Practical Exam: students will be individually asked to write a basic program to demonstrate the application of creative coding to a set problem.
-Exam will be sat on TBC January 2026, 1000-1200, duration two hours.
+Exam will be sat on Tuesday 27th January 2026, 1000-1200, duration two hours.
 This exam will be worth 50% of your overall unit mark.

 - **ML 1: Introducing Machine Learning with CoreML**:

   1. Multiple Choice test: students will be presented with a series of questions relating explicitly to course content.
 They must choose between up to 4 potential correct answers per question.
-Test will be sat on TBC January 2026, 1000-1200, duration two hours.
+Test will be sat on Thursday 22nd January 2026, 1000-1200, duration two hours.
 This test will be worth 50% of your overall unit mark.
   2. Presentation: You will give a presentation around a Apple ML model to your peers and the upload of the ‘slide deck’ from the presentation.
-Presentation will be given on TBC January 2026, 1000-1300, duration 30 minutes.
+Presentation will be given on Thursday 29th January 2026, 1000-1300, duration 30 minutes.
 This presentation will be worth 50% of your overall unit mark.

 - **Spatial 1: Team App Design, User Experience Research and Rapid prototyping**:

   1. Presentation: You will present your creative work to your peers and upload the 'slide deck' from the presentation.
-Presentation will be given on TBC January 2025, 1000-1300, duration 30 minutes.
+Presentation will be given on Friday 30th January 2026, 1000-1300, duration 30 minutes.
 This presentation will be worth 100% of your overall unit mark.

 ### Block 2 Assessment

 - **Coding 2: Further Apple Frameworks**:

   1. Multiple Choice test: students will be presented with a series of questions relating explicitly to course content.
 They must choose between up to 4 potential correct answers per question.
-This test will be sat on TBC June 2025, duration two hours, 1000-1200.
+This test will be sat on Tuesday 2nd June 2026, duration two hours, 1000-1200.
 This test will be worth 50% of your overall unit mark.
   2. Practical Exam: students will be individually asked to write a basic program to demonstrate the application of creative coding to a set problem.
-This exam will be sat on TBC June 2025, duration two hours, 1000-1200.
+This exam will be sat on Tuesady 9th June 2026, duration two hours, 1000-1200.
 This exam will be worth 50% of your overall unit mark.

 - **ML 2: Making Models with CreateML**:

   1. Multiple Choice test: students will be presented with a series of questions relating explicitly to course content.
 They must choose between up to 4 potential correct answers per question.
-This test will be sat on TBC June 2025, duration two hours, 1000-1200.
+This test will be sat on Thursday 4th June 2026, duration two hours, 1000-1200.
 This test will be worth 50% of your overall unit mark.
   2. Presentation: You will give a presentation around a bespoke ML model to your peers and upload the ‘slide deck’ from the presentation.
-This presentation will be given on TBC June 2025, duration 30 minutes, 1000-1300.
+This presentation will be given on Thursday 11th June 2026, duration 30 minutes, 1000-1300.
 This presentation will be worth 50% of your overall unit mark.

 - **Spatial 2: Individual App Design and Launch**:

   1. Presentation: You will present your creative work to your peers and upload the 'slide deck' from the presentation.
-This presentation will be given on TBC June, duration 30 minutes, 1000-1300.
+This presentation will be given on Friday 12th June 2026, duration 30 minutes, 1000-1300.
 This presentation will be worth 100% of your overall unit mark.

 Finally, some tips about how to get the best grades possible: